Arminianism: Precursor movements and theological influences

-Arminius' beliefs, i.e. Arminianism, did not begin with him.
+Arminius's beliefs later referred to as Arminianism did not begin with him.
 Before the Reformation, groups like the Waldensians similarly affirmed individual freedom over any predetermined predestination.
-Anabaptist theologian Balthasar Hubmaier (1480–1528) also promoted much the same view as Arminius nearly a century before him.
+Anabaptist theologian Balthasar Hubmaier (1480–1528) also promoted much the same view as Arminius would, nearly a century later.
 The soteriological doctrines of Arminianism and Anabaptism are roughly equivalent.
 In particular, Mennonites have been historically Arminian whether they distinctly espoused the Arminian viewpoint or not, and rejected Calvinist soteriology.
 Anabaptist theology seems to have influenced Jacobus Arminius.
 At least, he was "sympathetic to the Anabaptist point of view, and Anabaptists were commonly in attendance on his preaching."
 Similarly, Arminius mentions Danish Lutheran theologian Niels Hemmingsen (1513–1600) as holding the basic view of soteriology he held, and he may have been influenced by Hemmingsen.
 Another key figure, Sebastian Castellio (1515–1563), who opposed Calvin's views on predestination and religious intolerance, is known to have influenced both the Mennonites and certain theologians within Arminius's circle.
 Early critics of Arminians even cited Castellio as a primary inspiration behind the Arminian movement.